 Speaking of vacation-worthy destinations…

 Let’s face it.
-International travel can be stress-inducing and is outright exhausting!
+International travel can be stressful and is often exhausting.

 Some of us still love it, but some of us don’t.